JingjingWeng/JingjingWeng.github.io/_pages/publications.md

 ## Selected Work in Progress
 * "Sell Now or Later?
 Regret with Price Volatility,"  with Yiwei Chen and Meng Li.
+* "Contracting the Influencer," with Yang Zhang and Ming Hu.
 * "Hybrid Employment Model for a Freight-Sharing Economy: A Reinforcement Learning Approach," with Guangwen Kong

 ## Publication